 Qualifying for the 2018 Ryder Cup started with last year’s D+D Real Czech Masters and this year’s tournament is the penultimate event in the battle to seal an automatic place in Europe’s team, Phil Casey writes.

 Now in its fifth year at the Albatross Golf Resort in Prague, the event has a strong history with the biennial team event, with Jamie Donaldson winning the inaugural edition to secure his place on the team for Gleneagles in 2014.

-Pieters was then second to American Paul Peterson in the defence of his title and won the following week in Denmark to persuade Darren Clarke to give him a wild card for the 2016 Ryder Cup at Hazeltine, where he won four points from five matches.
+And in 2016 Thomas Pieters finished second to American Paul Peterson in the defence of his title and won the following week in Denmark to persuade Darren Clarke to give him a wild card for Hazeltine, where he won four points from five matches.

-With such course form, it is no surprise to see Pieters installed as the favourite in a relatively weak field, and he clearly has the talent to win, but at 15/2 the temptation is to look elsewhere for better value.
+With such course form it is no surprise to see Pieters installed as the 6/1 favourite in a relatively weak field, especially given his share of sixth in the US PGA Championship on his last start.

 However, the talented Belgian was 15/2 last year and could only finish 66th so instead our first selection is defending champion Haydn Porteous, who is available at 33/1.